-In less than a decade Mac DeMarco has went from the underground to headlining indie music festivals all over the world.
-And its easy to see why; his brand of off-kilter indie inspired by 70s soft rock, psychedelia and RnB is both very accessible, but is also a breath of fresh air in the often stale world of indie pop.
-Another key to success is his high energy and often weird (hyperlink: https://youtu.be/RsOcq3IpWD8?t=1950) concerts, leading many to call him one of the only real modern “rockstars” in indie.
+In less than a decade, Mac DeMarco has went from the underground to headlining indie music festivals all over the world.
+And it’s easy to see why; his brand of off-kilter indie inspired by 70s soft rock, psychedelia, and RnB is both very accessible and a breath of fresh air in the often stale world of indie pop.
+Another key to success is his high energy and often weird concerts, leading many to call him one of the only real modern “rockstars” in indie.

-Mac has a new album coming out on May 5th, so I, as a fan of his music, have decided to do a look back on his main discography, and dissect why I think his music is so amazing.
+Mac has a new album coming out on May 5th, so I, as a fan of his music, have decided to look back on his main discography and dissect why I think his music is so amazing.

 Rock and Roll Nightclub

-This sleazy aesthetic shows up particularly strong in the track “Baby’s Wearing Blue Jeans” which is about a dude with a fetish for 80s jeans, and “I’m A Man”, a track which swaggers with the confidence of proud weirdo.
-Other standout tracks on this album include the funky “Movin’ Like Mike” and “She’s Really All I Need”, which is one of the few tracks without the vocal manipulation.
+This sleazy aesthetic shows up particularly strongly in the track “Baby’s Wearing Blue Jeans”, which is about a dude with a fetish for 80s jeans, and “I’m A Man”, a track which swaggers with the confidence of proud weirdo.
+Other standout tracks on this album include the funky “Movin’ Like Mike” and “She’s Really All I Need”, one of the few tracks without vocal manipulation.

 Final Verdict: Rock and Roll Night Club is a very unique musical experience.
 I use the word “sleazy” a lot in this review because that’s really the only word that can do the album justice.
-It’s weird, sleazy indie rock record that I love.
-Despite the underground attention it got this wasn’t Mac’s breakout release, for obvious reasons.
-It wouldn’t be until future releases where Mac finds the audience he has today.
+It’s a weird, sleazy indie rock record that I love.
+Despite the underground attention it got, this wasn’t Mac’s breakout release, for obvious reasons.
+It wouldn’t be until future releases that Mac found the audience he has today.

 Final Verdict: Definitely my favourite Mac DeMarco album and probably remains the favourite of many of his fans.
-Those sweet, sweet riffs have permanently penetrated my ears permanently, and when I’ve seen Mac live I feel the best moments are when he performs those anthems from 2.
+Those sweet, sweet riffs have permanently penetrated my ears, and when I’ve seen Mac live, I feel the best moments are when he performs those anthems from 2.

 Of course, one of the biggest changes to his music on this album is the introduction of synths on the tracks “Passing Out Pieces” and “Chamber of Reflection”.
-“Passing Out Pieces” was probably my first introduction to Macs music, and while it isn’t one of his more popular tracks with its catchy as hell synth riff.
-“Chamber of Reflection” on the other hand is arguably one of his best known songs, having been sampled by Wiz Khalifa.
-Its ethereal synth plus introspective lyrics and allusions to Freemasonry make it one of Macs most unique songs.
+“Passing Out Pieces” was probably my first introduction to Mac’s music, and while it isn’t one of his more popular tracks, it’s got a catchy as hell synth riff.
+“Chamber of Reflection”, on the other hand, is arguably one of his best known songs, having been sampled by Wiz Khalifa.
+Its ethereal synth, plus introspective lyrics and allusions to Freemasonry, make it one of Mac’s most unique songs.

 Final Verdict: Not bad by any measure, but not really interesting compared to his other work.
-However, given that it is an EP I’m willing to give him the benefit of the doubt and say he was probably just experimenting with new sounds, which is respectable.
+However, given that it is an EP, I’m willing to give him the benefit of the doubt and say that he was probably just experimenting with new sounds, which is respectable.